bixb922/crank-organ/doc-software/README.md

 ![playing tune on tune list page](tunelist_1_playing.jpg)

-Once played, the tune pops off the pending list, and the next tune waits for start.
+Once starting to play, the tune pops off the pending list, and the next tune waits for start.

 The queued tunes are in fact a setlist.
 The Performance page allows to manage this setlist.
 If there is a request for a certain tune, you go back to the Tune list page, tap the tune to add to setlist, go to the performance control page, and move it to the required position.

 You always can navigate back from the performance page to the tune page without disrupting the play list and without disrupting playing the music.

 ## The performance control page
 With this page you can see information about the current tune, start/stop the current tune, see lyrics and manage the setlist.
+As well as the tunelist page, this page is designed to be used even when MIDI files are playing.

 ### Current tune